lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

             ?: throw IllegalArgumentException("Unknown party name.")
 }
 ```
 First, we should highlight the `NodeRPCConnection` class and it's property `proxy` of type `CordaRPCOps`.
-I stole `NodeRPCConnection` from an [example Corda and Spring](https://github.com/joeldudleyr3/spring-observable-stream) application.
+I stole `NodeRPCConnection` from an [example Corda and Spring](https://github.com/joeldudleyr3/spring-observable-stream) application (written by a R3 employee).
 Long story short, `NodeRPCConnection` creates the RPC connection to the Corda node and `proxy` returns a `CordaRPCOps`. `CordaRPCOps` contains all the RPC operations that are available to use.
 This is the way that Spring will interact with the Corda node.

 Let take a closer look at the `updates` function:
 ```kotlin